 A large enough firework could knock a young child over.
 Even sparklers can reach up to 1800°F, so watch your little ones fingers and arms when they’re waving them around.
 Keep all fireworks outside with a bucket of water or a hose nearby in case there are any accidents.

-If setting off fireworks on your own isn’t your thing, click here to check out some places in Gainesville where professionals can do it for you.
-You can rest easy and enjoy some time with your family by staying safe this 4th of July.
+If setting off fireworks on your own isn’t your thing, click here to check out some virtual firework shows online or on TV.
+You can rest easy and enjoy some time with your family by staying safe this Fourth of July.